Algebraic Geometry

 Literature

-There are many very good textbooks on algebraic geometry.
-Here are some examples:
+There are many very good textbooks of various types:

 • Andreas Gathmann, Algebraic Geometry.
 Course Notes available here: https://agag-gathmann.math.rptu.de/de/alggeom.php